udaykumarbpatel/aem-mcp-server/README.md

 - `fetchSites` - Get all available sites
 - `fetchLanguageMasters` - Get language masters for sites
 - `fetchAvailableLocales` - Get available locales

+#### Workflow Operations
+- `startWorkflow` - Start workflows using a model and payload path
+- `getWorkflowStatus` - Retrieve workflow instance status by ID

 ### Interactive Dashboard
 Access the web dashboard at `http://localhost:3001/dashboard` for: